JianghaiSCU/SIED/README.md

 You can download our pre-trained model from [[OneDrive]]() and [[Baidu Yun (extracted code:)]]()

 ## How to train?
-You need to modify ```datasets/dataset.py``` slightly for your environment, and then
+You need to modify ```dataset/dataloader.py``` slightly for your environment, and then
 ```
-python train.py
+accelerate launch train.py
 ```

 ## How to test?
 ```
-python evaluate.py
+python inference.py
 ```

 ## Visual comparison